 A desktop computer and a mobile phone will obviously give different user experiences—the screen size alone sets them apart.
 What looks just right on a desktop monitor can look very crowded in a mobile device.

 Another difference would be the users’ interface interaction.
-Majority of today’s mobile devices use touchscreen technology, unlike how we use a cursor to click on items while on the desktop.
+The majority of today’s mobile devices use touchscreen technology, unlike how we use a cursor to click on items while on the desktop.
 It will be hard for users to navigate through the web pages using a touchscreen mobile device if the site is not modified for mobile use.

 Additionally, a mobile-modified site cannot contain all information present on the website’s desktop versions.
 Mobile users would need a simpler web layout for their mobile devices.